 The starting price for both of these controllers is around 200 pounds, which is a lot of money for a controller.

 In this article, I’ll be talking DualSense Edge vs SCUF Pro about the different features, pros, and cons, and giving my recommendation on which one to pick up.
-Of course, these are just my own opinions, so let me know which one you think is better.
+These are just my own opinions, so let me know which one you think is better.

 So, the DualSense Edge appears to be a more robust version of the standard PS5 DualSense controller.
-It has a similar black and white theme, but with some changes in the details.
-For instance, the touchpad and buttons are now black instead of white.
+It has a similar black and white theme, but with some changes in the details, and the touchpad and buttons are black instead of white.

 Also Read: TOP 14 Great Upcoming Strategy Games